 Hi, how are you feeling right now?
 How are things at home?

-If you’re feeling stressed, anxious or depressed, or if your relationships are beginning to feel the strain, maybe talking to someone might help?
+If you’re feeling stressed, anxious or depressed, or if your relationships are feeling the strain, maybe talking to someone might help?

 All the change and upheaval we are facing in these unsettling times is taking away much of what we took for granted.
 And, as life becomes more unpredictable, you might be feeling quite insecure and vulnerable, even unsafe.